LennaHammer/English/EVP/out/words_adjective.md

 ## 635. private ## adjective
 /ˈprɑɪ.vət/ SECRET
 [B1]describes activities which involve personal matters or relationships and are not connected with your work
-- Apparently in interviews he refuses to talk about his private life.
+- Apparently in interviews he refuses to talk about his private `life`.

 ## 636. professional ## adjective
 /prəˈfeʃ.ən.əl/ EARNING MONEY
 [B1]Someone is professional if they earn money for a sport or activity that most people do as a hobby.
-- a professional athlete/musician
+- a professional `athlete/musician`

 ## 637. professional ## adjective
 /prəˈfeʃ.ən.əl/ SKILL
 [B1]showing skill and careful attention
-- a professional attitude
+- a professional `attitude`
 - He looks very professional in that suit.

 ## 638. proper ## adjective [always before noun]
 /ˈprɑp.ər/
 [B1]correct or suitable
-- the proper way to do something
+- the proper `way` to do something
-- Please put those books back in their proper place.
+- Please put those books back in their proper `place`.
-- With proper care, that wound will heal without a scar.
+- With proper `care`, that wound will heal without a scar.

 ## 639. proud ## adjective
 /prɑʊd/ PLEASED
 [B1]feeling very pleased about something you have done, something you own, or someone you know
-- She was so proud of her son.
+- She was so proud `of` her son.
 - I'm very proud to be involved in this project.

 ## 640. public ## adjective
 /ˈpʌb.lɪk/ GOVERNMENT
 [B1]provided by the government from taxes to be available to everyone
-- public schools/education
+- public `schools/education`
-- a public library
+- a public `library`

 ## 641. pure ## adjective
 /pjʊr/ NOT MIXED
 [B1]A pure substance is not mixed with anything else.
 - pure gold
-- a pure cotton shirt
+- a pure `cotton` shirt

 ## 642. pure ## adjective
 /pjʊr/ CLEAN